A Collection of Utilities

 Hashing

 Using a hash algorithm given by the parameter-less constructor hash_constructor, return a hash object whose internal state depends on the entries of iterable, but not their order.
-If hash is the instance returned by evaluating hash_constructor(), then the each entry i of the iterable must permit hash.upate(i) to succeed.
+If hash is the instance returned by evaluating hash_constructor(), then the each entry i of the iterable must permit hash.update(i) to succeed.
 An example of hash_constructor is hashlib.sha256 from hashlib. hash.digest_size must also be defined.
 If hash_constructor is not provided, hash_instance.name is used to deduce it.

 Returns: